 - Posterior fossa decompression involves making an incision at the back of the head and removing a small portion of the bottom of the skull (and sometimes part of the spinal column) to correct the irregular bony structure.
 The neurosurgeon may use a procedure called electrocautery to shrink the cerebellar tonsils.

-- Spinal laminectomy involves removal of part of the arched, bony roof of the spinal canal (the lamina) to increase the size of the spinal canal and relieve pressure on the spinal cord and nerve roots.
+- Spinal laminectomy involves the removal of part of the arched, bony roof of the spinal canal (the lamina) to increase the size of the spinal canal and relieve pressure on the spinal cord and nerve roots.

-- A similar procedure, is examining the brain and spinal cord by cutting into the dura.
+- A similar procedure is examining the brain and spinal cord by cutting into the dura.